 John joined Watsi on March 10th, 2015.
-Six years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+17 other people also joined Watsi on that day!
 John's most recent donation traveled 8,700 miles to support Clementina, ten-year-old from Tanzania, to treat her spina bifida.

 John has funded healthcare for 75 patients in 12 countries.